Weavers Cross transport-led regeneration project in Belfast

 Location

-Northern Ireland is uniquely positioned within the UK in that it has retained tariff-free access to both the UK and European Union.
+Northern Ireland is uniquely positioned within the UK in that it has retained barrier-free access to the European Union.

 The opportunity enjoys a prime location within an established commercial part of Belfast City Centre, Northern Ireland’s capital city.